Great R by Michael Milton

 Great R: Level 1 by Michael Milton is a 2 hr video course which leads you from the basics of installing the R environment on your system to conducting basic analysis and presentation of your data.
 The course itself is delivered in a clear, concise manner and the author is very thorough in his approach.
 The pacing is very good and as a student, you are kept engaged and don’t tend to fall behind, nor feel that you wish that things could hurry along.
 This video course is a superb complement to written tutorials and reference manuals on the R environment.

-The video and voice quality are great and the small tutorial chunks make it very easy to stop and come back.
+The video and voice quality is great and the small tutorial chunks make it very easy to stop and come back.
 Additionally, the summaries at that start of each chunk build into this and immediately let you pick up where you let off.
 During the course, small pop-up summaries appear at critical points summarising a concept or providing a clear description of the command being executed.
-This greatly enables the play along tutorial nature of the course.
+This greatly enables the play-along tutorial nature of the course.

 The course is aimed at a student interested in discovering the power of R and demands no prior experience with R, statistics or a programming language.
 This does not mean that the assumption is that the user is absolutely naive and it is clear that some knowledge at different points is of advantage and plays well into the challenges set by the instructor.

 The overall scope of the module is appropriate.
-You are introduced to the environment and carry out a series of tasks that build on your familiarity with R. Milton takes you through a number of real world exercise from start to finish.
+You are introduced to the environment and carry out a series of tasks that build on your familiarity with R. Milton takes you through a number of real-world exercises from start to finish.
 The file cycle allows for a thorough and grounded understanding.